ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 If the application has 0-RTT data to send in any protocol handshakes, it needs to provide this data before the handshakes have begun.
 When racing, this means that the data should be provided before the process of connection establishment has begun.
 If the application wants to send 0-RTT data, it must indicate this to the implementation by setting the `Safely Replayable` send parameter to true when sending the data.
 In general, 0-RTT data may be replayed (for example, if a TCP SYN contains data, and the SYN is retransmitted, the data will be retransmitted as well but may be considered as a new connection instead of a retransmission).
 Also, when racing connections, different leaf nodes have the opportunity to send the same data independently.
 If data is truly safely replayable, this should be permissible.

-Once the application has provided its 0-RTT data, an implementation should keep a copy of this data and provide it to each new leaf node that is started and for which a 0-RTT protocol is being used.
+Once the application has provided its 0-RTT data, a Transport Services implementation should keep a copy of this data and provide it to each new leaf node that is started and for which a 0-RTT protocol is being used.

 It is also possible that protocol stacks within a particular leaf node use 0-RTT handshakes without any safely replayable application data.
 For example, TCP Fast Open could use a Client Hello from TLS as its 0-RTT data, shortening the cumulative handshake time.